MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Experiments

-It can be seen from Table 3 that the method proposed in this article(MHNF) has consistently achieved the best performance on both Macro-F1 and Micro-F1 metrics under different training ratios.
-Compared with the baseline methods, MHNF brings significant improvements against both evaluation metrics.
-It can be clearly seen from the results that the traditional network embedding method has relatively poor performance compared with the GNNs, which reflects GNNs' good ability to integrate graph structure and node features.
-On the ACM and IMDB datasets, GAT outperforms GCN, which shows that the attention mechanism between nodes has a positive effect on classification tasks.
-HAN has achieved the best results among all baseline methods, which shows that its semantic fusion of different preset metapaths is beneficial to the improvement of node classification results.
-The method of MHNF has a further improvement over HAN, we attribute it to the ability of the HMAE model (section 4.1) to learn the hybrid metapath instead of manually specifying the metapaths.
-And MHNF also performs information fusion on the Inner-Metapath Nodes, these characteristics are not available in the baseline methods.
+It can be clearly seen from the results that the homogeneous GNNs (GCN and GAT) have relatively poor performance compared with the heterogeneous GNNs.
+This reflects the ability of heterogeneous GNNs to integrate more diverse graph structures and node features.
+GAT outperforms GCN in most cases, which shows that the attention mechanism between nodes has a positive effect on classification tasks.
+GTN and MAGNN achieved the best results among all baseline methods, which shows the superiority of hybrid metapaths and the importance of inner-metapath node information.
+As for the original paper of HetGNN, it has great performance in aggregating heterogeneous content information (e.g., text, images) of nodes, but in our experiments, it does not perform as expected in aggregating heterogeneous interactions between nodes.